Know your true worth and combat ageist attitudes from co-workers

 Estimates suggest that up to 75 percent of U.S. nonprofit leaders are planning to leave their positions in the next five to 10 years.
 With over one million nonprofits and philanthropic institutions in the U.S. alone, the implications of the expected turnover are enormous.
 By even a modest estimate, a half-million executives may exit their positions over the next 15 years.

 In the meantime, it sounds as if you are operating at peak performance.
 I think it's ironic that your staff and colleagues are the ones basing their opinions and biases on “old-school” thinking.
 You are progressive here, not them.
 You will likely live another 25-30 years, and if you manage to stay as healthy as you are now, all those years will be productive.
 It’s your younger staff who are referencing some notion from the 50’s or 60’s that everyone is old, infirm and ready to die at 60 or 70.
-Nothing could be further from the truth in 2018.
+Nothing could be further from the truth.

 What to do to combat these attitudes?
 Older adults are dealing with the same biases that many marginalized communities face every day: people of color, the LGBT community, non-Christians and of late, immigrants.
 Maybe this challenge and struggle will make you and all of us that are inevitably aging (and that includes your young colleague – surprise to her!) stronger characters.